Eschatologue/CM_wiki/docs/spells/8th-level.md

 A staff of one hundred invisible servants obeys any command given to them by creatures you designate when you cast the spell.
 Each servant functions as if created by the unseen servant spell.

 The walls, turrets, and keep are all made of stone that can be damaged.
-Each 10-foot-by-10-foot section of stone has AC 15 and 30 hit points per inch of thickness.
+Each 10-foot-by-10-foot section of stone has AC 15 and 30 Hit Points per inch of thickness.
 It is immune to poison and psychic damage.
-Reducing a section of stone to 0 hit points destroys it and might cause connected sections to buckle and collapse at the DM's discretion.
+Reducing a section of stone to 0 Hit Points destroys it and might cause connected sections to buckle and collapse at the DM's discretion.

 After 7 days or when you cast this spell somewhere else, the fortress harmlessly crumbles and sinks back into the ground, leaving any creatures that were inside it safely on the ground.